browserengineering/book/book/http.md

 You might need to install `telnet`; it is often disabled by default.
-On Windows, [go to Programs and Features / Turn Windows features on or off](https://www.lifewire.com/what-is-telnet-2626026) in the Control panel.
+On Windows, [go to Programs and Features / Turn Windows features on or off](https://www.lifewire.com/what-is-telnet-2626026) in the Control panel; you'll need to reboot.
 When you run it, it'll clear the screen instead of printing something, but other than that works normally.
 On macOS, you can use the `nc -v` command as a replacement for `telnet`:

 ``` {.example}
 nc -v example.org 80